Table of Contents

 - An Interview with An Appraiser, by Lynn Pineda, Coral Springs FL Realtor, and Ryan Lundquist, Sacramento Appraiser [Sacramento Appraisal Blog]

 All indications are that mortgage rates are on the rise.
-Since the Fed stopped buying up government securities (Quantitative Easing) they are predicting rising rates.
-By waiting around for 3% rates, a potential buyer is taking a great risk that the cost of a home is only going up, and they may well be priced out of the market in the near future.
+The Fed has raised rates several times in the previous year, and has been promising rising rates in the future.
+By waiting around for lower rates, a potential buyer is taking a great risk that the cost of a home is only going up, and they may well be priced out of the market in the near future.

 Additional Reading: Three Mortgage Rate Predictions from 3 Industry Experts, Tim Lucas at My Mortgage Insider, Brad Yzermans at Home Loan Artist, and Luke Skar, Madison Mortgage Guys.